careerbuilder/DataScienceAPIDocumentation/ResumeParseAndNormalize.md

 Languages
 ============

-The resume parsing portion of this service is backed by Textkernel's CV parsing software, which supports the following languages:
+The resume parsing portion of this service is backed by LLM parsing software, which supports the following languages:

 | Language |
 |----------|